Haksell/gomoku/README.md

 ## mandatory part

-- [ ] The executable must be named Gomoku.
+- [ ] The executable must be named Gomoku. `ln -s target/release/gomoku Gomoku`
 - [ ] Human vs AI.
 The goal here is that the program wins the game, without you letting it win.
 It must be able to adapt its strategy to the player’s moves.
 - [ ] Human vs Human, with a move suggestion feature.
 - [ ] You have to use a Minimax algorithm, or a variant.